flutter/website/src/content/ui/interactivity/focus.md

 have focus.
 This allows the focus traversal code to have a starting context for finding the next (or first) focusable control to move to.

-If you focus a focus scope node, it first attempts to focus the current, or most recently focused node in its subtree, or the node in its subtree that requested autofocus (if any).
+If you focus a focus scope node, it first attempts to focus the most recently focused node in its subtree, or the node in its subtree that requested autofocus (if any).
 If there is no such node, it receives the focus itself.